 General Partnership

-When two or a maximum of twenty persons make a general agreement to run a business activity to generate profit then this gives the birth of a general partnership.
+When two or a maximum of twenty people make a general agreement to run a business activity to generate profit, this gives birth to a general partnership.

 Main Features.